qradiolink/qradiolink/README.md

 About
 -----
-- This application is a building platform based on Gnuradio which allows experimenting with VHF-UHF SDR transceivers using different modulation schemes for digital data transmissions.
+- This application is a building platform based on Gnuradio which allows experimenting with SDR transceivers using different modulation schemes for digital data transmissions and analog modes.
 - Analog voice, digital voice, low resolution video and text transmission are supported.
 - Digital audio transmission uses either a narrow band modem and Codec2 or a high bandwidth modem and Opus.
-- Modes: BPSK, QPSK, 4FSK, FM
+- Modems: BPSK, QPSK, 2FSK, 4FSK
+- Modes: narrow FM, SSB, digital voice, digital video
+- Audio bitrates: Codec2 700B, Codec2 1400, Opus 10 kbit/s
 - Supported hardware includes the Ettus USRP, RTL-SDR, HackRF, BladeRF and in general all devices supported by libgnuradio-osmosdr